-Your family and incarcerated loved one may be anxiously waiting the time he returns home.
+The family and incarcerated loved one may be anxiously waiting the time he returns home.
 Hopes that everything will be perfect are common with friends and family members.
 However, these hopes may not be realistic.

-Even if the offender had a short sentence, both of you will have experienced many changes since you were last together.
+Even if the offender had a short sentence, both partners will have experienced many changes since they were last together.
 The person on the outside had to become the sole head of the household.
-Your duties may have changed or expanded since a member of your family was absent.
-If you managed the home before the offender's arrest, you had to become more independent or start working outside the home.
-You might have had to use daycare for your children for the first time.
-If you were used to working before the incarceration, it may have been a change when you had to handle child and home care duties.
+Her duties may have changed or expanded since a member of her family was absent.
+If she managed the home before the offender's arrest, she had to become more independent or start working outside the home.
+She might have had to use daycare for her children for the first time.
+If she was used to working before the incarceration, it may have been a change when she had to handle child and home care duties.